finbourne/lusid-sdk-csharp/sdk/docs/TransactionConfigurationApi.md

 ListSideDefinitions: List the side definitions

-List all the side definitions in the given scope
+List all the side definitions in the given scope, or across all scopes when scope is '*'.

 ### Example
 ```csharp